Introduction to the class rules

 Additional Goals of The Rules

-Also a goal that an average person can build a complete boat from scratch, for a reasonable cheap price, compete in the annual world championship race and have a reasonable chance at winning with that boat.
-Boats built from common plywood CAN be made lighter, cheaper and just as smooth compared to fiberglass or carbon fiber.
-The tolerances that describe the hull shape are set loose enough that a person new to building boats can make reasonable mistakes during the building process, and still end up with a boat which conforms enough to be considered "class legal".
-NOTE: The tolerance range is meant to save sloppy building, and NOT to be intentionally used during construction.
+Affortable To The Average Person: The small size of our hull forms a natural limit on expense so the average person can build a complete boat from scratch for a reasonable price, compete in the annual world championship race and have a reasonable chance at winning with that boat.
+Boats built from common plywood can be made lighter, cheaper and just as smooth compared to fiberglass or carbon fiber meaning our class will always be affordable to the average ducker.

 Defined Hull Shape: